Ralph Grey, Baron Grey of Naunton: Memberships

 Grey was a Council member of Cheltenham Ladies College, where his daughter, Amanda, was educated.

 As well as regional commitments to Lloyds Bank, he served on its board in Bristol during 1970s.
 Lord Grey served as Chairman of the Central Council of the Royal Overseas League (1976–81).
 He was Chancellor of the New University of Ulster from 1980, and then from 1984 to 1993, he was Chancellor of the University of Ulster.

 In retirement, Grey was invited to be admitted to Gray's Inn.
 He was Grand President of the Royal Overseas League in 1993, Chairman of its General Council, but had been president since 1981.

 Honours and awards

-Grey was appointed an Officer of the Most Excellent Order of the British Empire (OBE) in 1951.
+Grey was appointed an Officer of the Most Excellent Order of the British Empire (OBE) in the 1951 Birthday Honours.